-Emma Kaywin who shares her career development strategies with us today, is the Consent Co-Director at House of Yes (NYC) and co-leads the Safer Spaces team at Meso Creso (DC).
-They consult for a number of nightlife communities and radical arts organizations across the East Coast, where they develops trauma-informed policies and procedures and trains staff.
-Emma further delivers tailored workshops and trainings on topics of consent, trauma, and sexuality to party collectives and young scientist groups internationally.
+Emma Kaywin who shares her career development strategies with us today is the Consent Co-Director at House of Yes (NYC) and co-leads the Safer Spaces team at Meso Creso (DC).
+They consult for a number of nightlife communities and radical arts organizations across the East Coast, where they develop trauma-informed policies and procedures and train staff.
+Emma further delivers tailored workshops and training on topics of consent, trauma, and sexuality to party collectives and young scientist groups internationally.

-Previously, Emma worked at the Institute for Advanced Medicine at Mount Sinai Health System, where they led a team of Peers living with HIV/AIDS and developed sexuality and anti-stigma trainings.
+Previously, Emma worked at the Institute for Advanced Medicine at Mount Sinai Health System, where they led a team of Peers living with HIV/AIDS and developed sexuality and anti-stigma training.
 Emma was the sexual health columnist for Bustle for two years.
-Within this time, they developed weekly, research-driven responses to questions of sexual health and behavior.
+Within this time, they developed weekly, research-driven responses to questions of sexual health and behaviour.